Technical Deep Dive

 // Online exchange encryption let encryptionCode = "K7X2M9PL" // shared out-of-band // Derive encryption key from code using HKDF let key = HKDF<SHA256>.deriveKey( inputKeyMaterial: SymmetricKey(data: encryptionCode.utf8), salt: "itsme-online-exchange-v1", info: "payload-encryption", outputByteCount: 32 ) // Encrypt payload with AES-GCM + AAD let sealed = AES.GCM.seal( payloadJSON, using: key, authenticating: "itsme-online-payload-v1" )

-1. Both parties see the same derived SAS code (based on the shared secret)
+1. Both parties see the same derived SAS code (NATO word + 4-digit number, based on the shared secret)

-2. They verbally confirm the SAS code over a phone or video call
+2. They verbally confirm the SAS code matches — either face-to-face (for in-person exchanges) or over a phone/video call (for online exchanges)

 3. Once confirmed, the contact is marked as verified